finite-element/finite-element-course/doc/source/finite_elements.rst

 the nodes may be given by the evaluation of the components of the function normal or tangent to the boundary of the cell at some point.

 In this course we will only consider point evaluation nodes.
-The use of several other forms of node are covered in [CITE KIRBY 2005]
+The implementation of several other forms of node are covered in :cite:`Kirby2004`.

 The Lagrange element nodes
 --------------------------